AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-iv-credits-against-tax/subpart-d-business-related-credits/sec-40a.md

 (B) the requirements of the American Society of Testing and Materials D6751.

-Such term shall not include any liquid with respect to which a credit may be determined under section 40.
+Such term shall not include any liquid with respect to which a credit may be determined under section 40 or 40B.

 #### (2) Agri-biodiesel ####